tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

         ```
 3. [Database](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database).
 There are lots of ways to access the databases.
 From toolforge, PAWS, Quarry etc. Connect from toolforge by `sql enwiki_p` for example.
     - Tabular listing of all wikis [here](https://meta.wikimedia.org/wiki/Special:SiteMatrix).
     - [Mediawiki Database visual](https://www.mediawiki.org/w/index.php?title=Manual:Database_layout/diagram&action=render) and wikis for all tables of this [database](https://www.mediawiki.org/wiki/Category:MediaWiki_database_tables).
-See list of all databses by `SHOW databases;`.
+See list of all databases by `SHOW databases;` or [here](https://quarry.wmflabs.org/query/4031).
 Our required one is called `mediawikiwiki_p`.
     - Some tables/data are not available in databases.
 See [here](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database#Redacted_tables).
 Mainly `user_properties`, `interwiki` and `text` tables are not available as is.
     - How to make sql queries in mediawiki [here](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries) and query [examples](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries/Example_queries), More exmaples can be found in Quarry.
     - Run SQL from browser using [Quarry](https://quarry.wmflabs.org/).
     - We can create [user databases](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database#User_databases) too.
+Exmaple
+        ```console
+        become my_tool
+        sql tool
+        ## find your credential by:
+        SELECT SUBSTRING_INDEX(CURRENT_USER(), '@', 1);
+        CREATE DATABASE CREDENTIALUSER__DBNAME;
+        ```
+4. Example use of database through toolforge using python:
+    ```console
+    ## my terminal
+    ssh -i ~/.ssh/id_rsa tanny411@login.toolforge.org

+    ## toolforge terminal
+    become test-tool-aisha

+    ## my tools terminal
+    python3 -mvenv my_venv
+    source my_venv/bin/activate

+    ## from venv
+    pip3 install --upgrade pip
+    pip install toolforge

+    python3
+    ## code in python3
+    import toolforge
+    conn = toolforge.connect('mediawikiwiki_p')
+    with conn.cursor() as cur:
+        cur.execute("SELECT * from user_groups LIMIT 2;")
+        for x in cur:
+            print(x)
+    ```
+    To create a user database you have to connect to `tools` database and then create database.
+May want to have multiple connections in your code.
+For our purposes we will have to collect data from API, mediawikiwiki_p and store in our user database.
+    5. To work interactively we can used [PAWS](https://wikitech.wikimedia.org/wiki/PAWS).
+It has access to the wiki databases as well.

+### Interhship Task

-4. Task: Use the action API to fetch all Scribunto modules for all wiki content, in parallel, using the grid.
+Use the action API to fetch all Scribunto modules for all wiki content, in parallel, using the grid.
 Update these fetched data regularly.
 Enhance api queries with queries against the database replicas.
 Page contents (what we really want) is to be extracted with API as it's not available in database.
 > You can maybe look at this in the other direction, though.
 It might be easier to do SQL queries via script to determine more reliably without API pagination the full list of modules to obtain, and then utilize the API or action=raw access to get everything you need for the actual Lua.
 It's also completely fine to just use the Action API for all of it!
-5. To work interactively I used [PAWS](https://wikitech.wikimedia.org/wiki/PAWS).
-It has access to the wiki databases as well.